 By getting a survey, you can be sure that you know the location of everything on your property.
 Using an older survey of the property does not ensure your protection because new improvements may exist which are over the property line.

 A survey is essential for any buyer, whether it is for the re-sale of a home or sale of a new home.
-Our average residential survey is $750, well worth the price for the protection it provides to the buyer.
+Our average residential survey starts at $900, well worth the price for the protection it provides to the buyer.
 If a buyer obtains a survey of the property and owner’s title insurance on that property, the title company will insure you for any surveying issues that may arise.
 Without a survey the owner’s title insurance policy will exclude coverage for anything that a survey would have disclosed.